IBM-Swift-Sunset/Bookstore/README.md

+# 🚫 This project is no longer maintained.

 # Bookstore

 A simple Kitura application that uses a PostgreSQL database and allows customers to search and buy new books.